Dating Apps: Pros and Cons by Damona Hoffman

 M3: What makes Generation Y different in terms of our dating habits?

 DH: Gen Y daters are unique from other generations in the way they communicate.
-Many of my clients who are Gen X or older tend to like to get to know a date offline before they set a date.
-Gen Y daters prefer to only text before meeting and like to get out into the real world more quickly.
+Many of my Gen X or older clients tend to like to get to know a date offline before they set a date.
+Gen Y daters prefer to only text before meeting and want to get out into the real world more quickly.
 I also see that Gen Y daters don’t make as much of a distinction between “online dating” and “dating.”
 Whether you met on Snapchat, Tinder, or through friends; a date is just a date–not an online or offline date.

-M3: What do you think is the biggest pitfall of the online dating generation?
+M3: What is the biggest pitfall of the online dating generation?

 DH: I’m sad to see so many people living in fantasy online relationships.
-Dating sites and social media platforms should be used as a gateway to connect with people in real life, not as a way to build real relationships.
-When I led a webinar recently on this “Texting Trap” as I call it, I heard from many Gen Y daters who were stuck in text-based relationships that either ended up being fake or lacked true chemistry when they met in the real world.
-The Texting Trap keeps you stuck in a relationship that doesn’t actually exist in the real world and is devastating our ability to make real, romantic connections.
+Dating sites and social media platforms should be used as a gateway to connect with people in real life, not as a way to build genuine relationships.
+When I led a webinar recently on this “Texting Trap,” as I call it, I heard from many Gen Y daters stuck in text-based relationships that either ended up being fake or lacked proper chemistry when they met in the real world.
+The Texting Trap keeps you in a relationship that doesn’t exist in the real world and devastates your ability to make real, romantic connections.

 M3: How can we effectively use dating apps/online dating to achieve our intended results?